 I am an economist at the Bank for International Settlements in the Monetary and Economic Department and recevied my Ph.D. in economics from the University of Zurich (C.V. here).

 At the BIS I am part of the Innovation and the Digital Economy unit, where I work on the regulation of fintechs and bigtechs.
 I also examine the consequences of financial innovation for competition, data privacy, and credit supply.

-My research analyzes how macroeconomic trends, such as housing booms, population aging, or inequality, affect the financial sector and the real economy.
+My academic research focuses on how macroeconomic trends, such as housing booms, population aging, or inequality, affect the financial sector and the real economy.

-Geographic diversification and bank lending during crises (2020), with P. Schaz, Journal of Financial Economics, accepted for publication
+Geographic diversification and bank lending during crises (2021), with P. Schaz, Journal of Financial Economics, accepted for publication

 Credit-Supply Shocks and Firm Productivity in Italy (2018), with M. Raissi and A. Weber, Journal of International Money and Finance, Vol 87, p.
 155-171 (direct link)